Psycho shower scene: Development

+Production

+A picture taken during the filming of Psycho in 1960.
+From left to right: Anthony Perkins (who portrays Norman Bates), Alfred Hitchcock and Janet Leigh (who portrays Marion Crane).

-To portray the character of Marion Crane, Hitchcock cast actress Janet Leigh as his first choice for $25,000, a quarter of her usual fee.
-Because of Hitchcock's reputation, Leigh agreed having only read the novel and making no inquiry into her salary.
-The shower scene was then shot from December 17–23, 1959, after Leigh had twice postponed the filming, first because of a cold and then because of her menstrual period.
+The shower scene was shot December 17–23, 1959, after Leigh had twice postponed the filming—first because of a cold and then because of her menstrual period.

-Before production, Leigh and Hitchcock fully discussed what the scene meant:
+Before production, Leigh and Hitchcock had a conversation about the scene's meaning:

-Marion had decided to go back to Phoenix, come clean, and take the consequences, so when she stepped into the bathtub it was as if she were stepping into the baptismal waters.
+Marion had decided to go back to Phoenix, come clean, and take the consequences, so when she stepped into the bathtub, it was as if she were stepping into the baptismal waters.
 The spray beating down on her was purifying the corruption from her mind, purging the evil from her soul.
 She was like a virgin again, tranquil, at peace.

 To capture the straight-on shot of the shower head, the camera had to be equipped with a long lens.
 The inner holes on the shower head were blocked and the camera placed a sufficient distance away so that the water, while appearing to be aimed directly at the lens, actually went around and past it.
-The final shot in the scene, which starts with an extreme close-up on Marion's eye and zooms in and out, proved difficult for Leigh because the water splashing in her eyes made her want to blink, and the cameraman had trouble as well because he had to manually focus while moving the camera.
+The final shot in the scene, which starts with an extreme close-up on Marion's eye and zooms in and out, proved difficult for Leigh because the water splashing in her eyes made her want to blink.
+The cameraman also struggled with the scene because he had to manually focus while moving the camera.
+All of the screams are Leigh's.

-The soundtrack of screeching violins, violas and cellos was an original all-strings piece by composer Bernard Herrmann titled "The Murder".
 Hitchcock originally intended to have no music for the sequence (and all motel scenes), but Herrmann insisted he try his composition.
-Afterward, Hitchcock agreed it vastly intensified the scene, and nearly doubled Herrmann's salary.
-The blood in the scene was Hershey's chocolate syrup, which shows up better on black-and-white film, and has more realistic density than stage blood.
+Afterward Hitchcock agreed it vastly intensified the scene and nearly doubled Herrmann's salary.
+The blood in the scene was Hershey's chocolate syrup, which photographed better in black and white and had more realistic consistency than stage blood.
 The sound of the knife entering flesh was created by plunging a knife into a melon.
-The finished scene post-production runs some three minutes.

-After the completion of the film, Leigh was no longer available for filming so Hitchcock had Vera Miles don a blonde wig and scream loudly as he pulled the shower curtain back in the bathroom sequence of the preview.
+The finished scene runs some three minutes.
+After filming wrapped, Leigh was no longer available so Hitchcock had Vera Miles don a blonde wig and scream loudly as he pulled the shower curtain back in the bathroom sequence of the preview trailer.
 Because the title Psycho instantly covers most of the screen, the switch went unnoticed by audiences for years.
 However, a freeze-frame analysis clearly reveals that it is Miles and not Leigh in the shower during the trailer.